Luis-1896/Market/README.md

 # Fruit

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8 , with Firebase for CRUD products, in addition to registering and logging in with a user.
+It also has Angular animations

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Compodoc

+Run `npm rum compodoc`to see the structure of the project developed.
+Navigate to `http://127.0.0.1:8080/`.

 ## Code scaffolding